uic-library/Python_Intro/_episodes/02Variables.md

 - "What are Variables?"
 - "How to create a Variable?"
 objectives:
-- "To understand Variables and the rules of naming variables"
+- "To understand variables and the rules of naming variables"
 ---

 ## What are Variables?